benfred/py-spy/README.md

 ### Why do we need another Python profiler?

-This project aims to let you profile and debug any running Python program, even if the program is serving production traffic.
+This project aims to let your profile and debug any running Python program, even if the program is serving production traffic.

 While there are many other python profiling projects, almost all of them require modifying